-Prior authorization is the process by which healthcare providers must request confirmation that an insurance provider will cover a prescribed medication, service or treatment for a particular patient.
-For services that require prior authorization, patients cannot move forward with prescribed care until this request is approved.
+Prior authorization is the process by which healthcare providers must request confirmation that an insurance provider will cover a prescribed medication, service, or treatment for a patient.
+When services require prior authorization, patients cannot move forward with prescribed care until this request is approved.

 Ideally, prior auths also help ensure a patient will receive appropriate and necessary care.
 However, many providers believe the process is far from perfect.

-The prior authorization process
+The prior authorization + referral process